-- parsing configuration files (methods load() and merge\file()); - parsing a configuration from a python dictionary (method construct\from\cfg\dict()); - · validating the loaded values; - instanciating the internal GC3Pie objects resulting from the configuration (methods make\auth() and make\resource()).
+- parsing configuration files (methods load() and merge\file()); - validating the loaded values; - instanciating the internal GC3Pie objects resulting from the configuration (methods make\auth() and make\resource()).

-The constructor takes a list of files to load (locations), a python dictionary of sections with key value pairs ( $cfg\dict$ ), and a list of key=value pairs to provide defaults for the configuration.
-All three arguments are optional and can be omitted, resulting in a configuration containing only GC3Pie default values.
-If locations is not empty but there are no config files at those locations, the constructor will raise a NoAccessibleConfigurationFile exception if $cfg\dict$ is None.
+The constructor takes a list of files to load (locations) and a list of key=value pairs to provide defaults for the configuration.
+Both lists are optional and can be omitted, resulting in a configuration containing only GC3Pie default values.